Skip to content

 • About Notifying

-LPA People to Notify
+People to Notify and Raising Concerns

 • How can I raise concerns about an LPA?

-• How to notify people
+• How do you notify people?

 • Guide to Signing and Registering your LPA